 The bill would provide for probationary credentialing on the basis of work experience.
-Licensing bodies would be granted discretion to issue a probationary credential to an applicant who:
+Licensing bodies would be required to issue a probationary credential to applicants who:

-- Worked in an occupation that was not a regulated profession in the other state for at least three of the four immediately preceding years; and - Does not hold a valid out-of-state current credential from another state, district, or territory of the United States that authorizes a similar scope of practice, but who otherwise meet the requirements for probationary credentialing.
+- Worked in an occupation that was not a regulated profession in the other state for at least three of the four immediately preceding years; and - Do not hold a valid out-of-state current credential from another state, district, or territory of the United States that authorizes a similar scope of practice, but who otherwise meet the requirements for probationary credentialing.